atc-net/atc-dataplatform/README.md

 This package can not be run or tested without access to pyspark.
 However, installing pyspark as part of our installer gave issues when other versions of pyspark were needed.
-Hence we took out the dependency from our installer.
+Hence, we took out the dependency from our installer.

 ## Installation